Home Equity Loan vs

 Personal Lines of Credit

 Personal lines of credit are another financial tool to consider.
-A personal line of credit is an unsecured revolving credit account that can be used for various purposes, including home improvements, unexpected expenses, or consolidating high-interest debts.
-Unlike a home equity loan or HELOC, a personal line of credit is not tied to the equity in your home.
+A personal line of credit is an unsecured revolving credit account that can be used for various purposes.
+These include home improvements, unexpected expenses, or consolidating high-interest debts.
+A personal line of credit is not tied to the equity in your home.
 Instead, it is based on factors such as your credit history, income, and financial stability.

 Put Your Home’s Equity to Good Use at UCCU